fieldtrip/website/tutorial/nirs_singlechannel.md

     help ft_preprocessing

 It might also be helpful to check out the code to obtain an understanding of what the function is about.
-As FieldTrip is an open-source toolbox, you can always have a look at the code details by typing
+As FieldTrip is an open source toolbox, you can always have a look at the code details by typing

     edit ft_preprocessing